powderflask/django-nifty-attachments/README.md

        {% endfor %}

    This tag automatically checks for permission.
-It returns only a html link if the give n attachment's creator is the current logged in user or the user has the `delete_foreign_attachments` permission.
+It returns only a html link if the given attachment's creator is the current logged in user or the user has the `delete_foreign_attachments` permission.

 Quick Example: